plooploops/Azure-AD-Routing/README.md

 ### Azure App Service Kudu Deployment

 The Kudu powershell console can be reached under the https://<appservicename>.scm.azurewebsites.net.
 This console will let us deploy the jar file that we can build for the app, which will sit in the /build/Routing-x.jar.
+We can drag and drop the jar file into $home/site/wwwroot/webapps/. which is for Springboot.

 ![](images/AzureAppServiceKudu0.png?raw=true)